-- When your evening finishes, you will need to ask for a bill.
+- When you are ready to leave the restaurant, you will need to ask for a bill.
 It will not be brought to the table otherwise.

 - Tipping in restaurants, (or in hotels, spas, and taxicabs) is not customary in New Zealand.
-Waitstaff are paid at least minimum wage.
+Waitstaff are paid a living wage.
 Some restaurants add a “tip” line on the bill.
 Locals ignore it.

 - A “cafe” generally serves breakfast and lunch and closes by 4 pm.